teiid/teiid-dashboard/builder/src/main/jbossas7/README.md

 Get the proper WAR file (e.g. teiid-dashbuilder-jboss-as7.war) and execute the following command:

     $ cd <jboss_home>/bin
-    $ ./jboss-cli.sh --connect --command="deploy <path_to_war_file>"
+    $ ./jboss-cli.sh --connect command="deploy <path_to_war_file>"

     <path_to_war_file>: is the local path to the application war file.
     e.g. $ ./jboss-cli.sh --connect --command="deploy /home/myuser/myfiles/teiid-dashbuilder-jboss-as7.war" )

+To setup the H2 datasource so that your dashboard additions/changes will be persisted and available on server restart, run the CLI script: builder/src/main/scripts/add_datasource.cli.
+Execute the following:

+    $ cd <jboss_home>/bin
+    $ ./jboss-cli.sh --connect file="<path_to_cli_script_file>"

-The application is configured to use this datasource, with the following JNDI name: <code>java:jboss/datasources/ExampleDS</code>, as its workspace persistence.
+The application is configured to to look for following JNDI name: <code>java:jboss/datasources/DashboardDS</code>.
+If the datasource does not exist, the dashboard builder will just operate in in-memory mode.

 Notice, this datasource is intended for development/demo purposes and it's present by default at any JBoss installation.

 If you want to deploy on a database different from H2 like Oracle, MySQL, Postgres or MS SQL Server please follow the next steps: